kaleguy/leovue/README.md

 # LeoVue

-Viewer for Leo Files, built with Vue.js.

 Use the Open Source [Leo Outlining Editor](http://leoeditor.com) to create tree-based websites.

 Content items can be text, markdown, or html with Vue components.

+Tree nodes can load content from websites or files, including other .leo files.

 ## [Live Site with Docs](https://kaleguy.github.io/leovue/)

 ## Leo
 Leo is a cross platform desktop program that allows you to create outlined content, like the docs.leo file from this project shown below:

 ![Leo](https://kaleguy.github.io/leovue/screencasts/leo.gif)